We advocate for a Climate-Safe California

 SB 1258 (Stern) SUPPORT – Read The Climate Center’s Letter of Support.
 Would have required the California Infrastructure Bank (IBank) to administer the Climate Catalyst Revolving Fund.
 See AB 78.
 STATUS: Died in committee.

 SB 1320 (Stern) SUPPORT – Directs the Governor’s Office of Planning and Research (OPR), through the Integrated Climate Adaptation and Resiliency Program (ICARP), to complete a California-specific climate change assessment no less frequently than every five years to assess the impacts and risks of climate change and identify potential solutions to inform legislative policy.
-STATUS: On the Governor’s desk, awaiting signature.
+STATUS: Signed by the Governor

 AB 345 (Muratsuchi) SUPPORT – Read The Climate Center’s Letter of Support.
-This bill will, if enacted, establish regulations to protect public health and safety near oil and gas extraction facilities, including a minimum setback distance between oil and gas activities and sensitive receptors such as schools, childcare facilities, playgrounds, residences, hospitals, and health clinics.
+This bill will would have established regulations to protect public health and safety near oil and gas extraction facilities, including a minimum setback distance between oil and gas activities and sensitive receptors such as schools, childcare facilities, playgrounds, residences, hospitals, and health clinics.
 STATUS: Died in committee.
 Proponents are working on how to revisit the issue next session.